elastic/integrations/packages/jamf_compliance_reporter/docs/README.md

 ## Follow one of the below methods to collect logs from Jamf Compliance Reporter

+### REST Endpoint Remote logging
-- Reference link for generating [REST Endpoint Remote logging](https://docs.jamf.com/compliance-reporter/documentation/REST_Endpoint_Remote_Logging.html) for Compliance Reporter.
+1. Reference link for configuring [REST Endpoint Remote logging](https://docs.jamf.com/compliance-reporter/documentation/REST_Endpoint_Remote_Logging.html) for Compliance Reporter.
+2. In Jamf Configuration Profile, form the full URL with port in the form `http[s]://{AGENT_ADDRESS}:{AGENT_PORT}/{URL}`.

+### TLS Remote Logging
-- Reference link for generating [TLS Remote Logging](https://docs.jamf.com/compliance-reporter/documentation/TLS_Remote_Logging.html) for Compliance Reporter.
+1. Reference link for generating [TLS Remote Logging](https://docs.jamf.com/compliance-reporter/documentation/TLS_Remote_Logging.html) for Compliance Reporter.
+2. In Jamf Configuration Profile, form the full URL with port in the form `tls://{AGENT_ADDRESS}:{AGENT_PORT}`.

+### Configure the Jamf Compliance Reporter integration with REST Endpoint Remote logging for Rest Endpoint Input

+- Enter values for "Listen Address", "Listen Port" and "URL" to form the endpoint URL.
+Make note of the **Endpoint URL** `http[s]://{AGENT_ADDRESS}:{AGENT_PORT}/{URL}`.

+### Configure the Jamf Compliance Reporter integration with TLS Remote Logging for TCP Input

+- Enter values for "Listen Address" and "Listen Port" to form the TLS.

 ## Compatibility
-This package has been tested for Compliance Reporter against Jamf pro version 10.18.0.
+This package has been tested for Compliance Reporter against Jamf pro version 10.39.0 and Jamf Compliance Reporter version 1.0.4.

 ## Logs